spike/CompetitiveProgramming/resources/README.md

 Binary Search - A simple explanation by mCoding https://youtu.be/tgVSkMA8joQ (as much as I love that video and that approach, you'll need to review the Leetcode Explore card below to find a better break down of the different Binary Search patterns)

-Binary Search Leetcode Explore Card (95% of that explore card is available for free without a premium subscription) https://leetcode.com/explore/learn/card/binary-search/
+Binary Search Leetcode Explore Card (95% of that explore card is available for free without a premium subscription).
+It includes a number of Leetcode problems you can practice on for each pattern. https://leetcode.com/explore/learn/card/binary-search/

 Video by Errichto on youtube on the different nuances of Binary Search.